eatrabyo/dads-6003-firewall-ml/README.md

 Once we have obtained the best hyperparameters for each model, we will evaluate their performance using the learning curve and compare the F1 Score.

 ### 4.1 Plotting Learning Curve
-We plot the learning curve to see the model performances.
+The code for plotting the learning curve.

 ```
 train_sizes, train_scores, test_scores = learning_curve(pipe, x_train, y_train, cv=5, scoring='f1_macro')